Hyundai Santa Fe Insurance Rates

 Rates are averaged for all Hyundai Santa Fe models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Right Hyundai Santa Fe Insurance
+How to Find the Cheapest Hyundai Santa Fe Insurance

-Saving money on insurance for a Hyundai Santa Fe takes being a good driver, having above-average credit, avoid buying unnecessary coverage, and taking advantage of discounts.
-Shop around at every other renewal by quoting rates from direct insurance companies like Progressive, GEICO, and Esurance, and also from local insurance agencies.
+Saving money on insurance for a Hyundai Santa Fe requires being safe and accident-free, having above-average credit, eliminating unnecessary coverage, and taking advantage of discounts.
+Shop around every time your policy renews by requesting rates from direct companies like Progressive, GEICO, and Esurance, and also from insurance agencies where you live.

-• It is possible to save approximately $130 per year simply by quoting early and online
+• You may be able to save approximately $130 per year simply by quoting online in advance

 • Increasing deductibles can save approximately $350 each year